vain/awesome-vain/README.md

 A click on the widget will call `htop` in your `terminal`.

+The function takes a table as an optional argument.
+That table may
+contain:

+    .refresh_timeout: Defaults to 10 seconds.
+	.show_only_recent: Show all three values or only the first one?

+## memusage
+Show used memory and total memory in MiB.
+Read from `/proc/meminfo`.

+	mymemusage = vain.widgets.memusage()

+A click on the widget will call `htop` in your `terminal`.

+The function takes a table as an optional argument.
+That table may
+contain:

+    .refresh_timeout: Defaults to 10 seconds.

 ## mailcheck
 Check Maildirs and show the result in a textbox.
 For example, I have a set of Maildirs below `~/Mail`: